 Cook Adobo Skipjack Tuna in Filipino Style

-Edited by Liezel, Anonymous, Robbi, Monika and 4 others
+Edited by Liezel, Robbi, Monika, Eng and 3 others

 We are all different.
 Each of us likes unique things.
 Some people like to paint or do gardening, some spend their time going shopping at the mall, and some are fond of playing online games.

 There are also people who like to cook and some who do not, because for them, cooking is just a tiresome job.
 Those people still have to eat so some still cook daily.
 For those who love cooking, it becomes a hobby about which they are passionate.
 That is our way of expressing our emotions and feelings.
 Whether you love to cook or you truly don't like it at all, this simple dish is going to capture your attention.
 Easy to make and delicious, it's a treat for you, whether cooking is your passion or your least favorite household chore.